 Regardless of where a woman is in her life, she should arm herself with the tools and knowledge she needs to confidently manage her finances.
 Every woman should know the basics of personal finance to avoid potentially costly consequences.
-In financial literacy matters, women tend to score lower than men consistently, according to a study by the FINRA Investor Education Foundation.1
+In financial literacy matters, women tend to score lower than men consistently, according to an article by Gary Mottola of the Financial Industry Regulatory Authority (FINRA) Investor Education Foundation.1

 Financial literacy has an impact on wealth accumulation, retirement planning and stock market investing.
 The study showed that women were more likely than men to carry a credit card balance, pay only the minimum due each month, and incur late fees.